-Brian began his legal career clerking for Judge Leonard Davis on the United States District Court for the Eastern District of Texas.
-He is a Fellow of the Leadership Council on Legal Diversity (LCLD) and a two-time recipient of the Federal Circuit Bar Association’s Pro Bono Advocacy Award, and served as volunteer federal public defender in the Eastern District of Virginia.
+Brian writes and speaks extensively on law and innovation issues and has been quoted by the Wall Street Journal, Forbes, National Law Journal and numerous industry publications.
+He began his legal career clerking for Judge Leonard Davis on the United States District Court for the Eastern District of Texas.
+Brian is a Fellow of the Leadership Council on Legal Diversity (LCLD) and a two-time recipient of the Federal Circuit Bar Association’s Pro Bono Advocacy Award for work on behalf of military veterans, and served as volunteer federal public defender in the Eastern District of Virginia.

 Areas of Practice